ILL Express! Policies

 If no invoice from a lending library has been received and an ILL item remains outstanding eight weeks after the due date, the patron will be fined a $100 replacement fee.

 If the item is returned after the placement of a fine, the replacement fine will be removed for a first-time offense.
-For second offenses, patrons will be asked to arrange a meeting with the Head of Interlibrary Loan.
+For second and any additional offenses, patrons will be asked to arrange a meeting with the Head of Interlibrary Loan.
 Any subsequent offenses will incur a $10 fine.
 To appeal this fine, please email firstname.lastname@example.org with the subject line “Appeal.”

 Even if a fine is paid in full, all ILL items remain the property of the lending library.